m3at/Labelizer/README.md

 ## Usage

 Try the notebook 'Complete_workflow_V2' for a step by step process.

-Use the toy data included in the data folder for a quick experimentation>
+Use the toy data included in the [data](data) folder for a quick experimentation.

 *TODO*